On the reduced space of multiplicative multivectors: Introduction

 \section{Introduction}

-Multiplicative structures on Lie groupoids, such as multiplicative multivectors and multiplicative forms\footnote{In this paper, we abbreviate `multivector field' to `multivector' and `$k$-vector field' to `$k$-vector'.}, have been studied intensively.
-We refer to \cite{Kosmann} for a thorough survey of the concept of multiplicativity from its initial appearance to its generalizations.
-It started with Drinfeld's study on Poisson Lie groups \cite{Drinfeld}, namely Lie groups with a compatible Poisson structure, and it was followed by the definition and the study of symplectic groupoids \cites{Karasev, W2} and Poisson groupoids \cite{W1}.
-In recent decades, the concept of multiplicativity was generalized to multivectors \cites{ILX,LuW, MX1,MX2}, forms \cites{VE,BC,BCO,C} and tensors \cite{BD}.
-There are also multiplicative structures that are compatible with contact and Jacobi structures \cites{CZ,IM}, holomorphic structures \cites{LSX1,XuCamile}, foliations \cites{DJO,H,JO}, Dirac structures \cites{BCWZ, JL,O}, Manin pairs \cite{LS}, generalized complex structures \cite{JSX}, and others such as \cite{ETV}.

-In this paper, we will study the reduced space of multiplicative multivectors on Lie groupoids which we shall define below.
-For a comprehensive modern account of the theory of Lie groupoids and Lie algebroids, and their importance in differential geometry, the reader is referred to the standard text \cite{Mackenzie}.
-In Appendix \ref{Sec:LALGPbasic}, one can find basic notions and notations that we will use throughout the paper.
+The concept of multiplicativity on Lie groupoids, which includes multiplicative multivectors and multiplicative forms\footnote{In this paper, we abbreviate `multivector field' to `multivector' and `$k$-vector field' to `$k$-vector'.}, has been widely studied.
+Its origins can be traced back to Drinfeld's research on Poisson Lie groups \cite{Drinfeld}, which are Lie groups with a compatible Poisson structure.
+Subsequent to this initial work, symplectic groupoids \cites{Karasev,W2} and Poisson groupoids \cite{W1} have been defined and studied.
+Multiplicativity has also been generalized in recent times to include multivectors \cites{ILX,LuW,MX1,MX2}, forms \cites{VE,BC,BCO,C}, and tensors \cite{BD}.
+Moreover, there are multiplicative structures that are compatible with contact and Jacobi structures \cites{CZ,IM}, holomorphic structures \cites{LSX1,XuCamile}, foliations \cites{DJO,H,JO}, Dirac structures \cites{BCWZ,JL,O}, Manin pairs \cite{LS}, generalized complex structures \cite{JSX}, and other structures \cite{ETV}.
+A thorough survey of multiplicativity, from its inception to its current generalizations, is provided by \cite{Kosmann}.
+For a comprehensive discussion of the theory of Lie groupoids and Lie algebroids, the reader is referred to the standard text \cite{Mackenzie}.
+Basic notions and notations that will be used throughout the paper can be found in Appendix \ref{Sec:LALGPbasic}.